42BV/restzilla/README.md

 }
 ```

-Requests will now be unmarshalled to our custom type.
-Restify then maps the custom type back on our entity and performs the action.
+Requests will now be unmarshalled to their custom type.
+Then custom types are mapped back on our entity and we perform the logic.

-When using custom types, you will need the following dependency:
+When using custom types, you will need the [Beanmapper](https://github.com/42BV/beanmapper) dependency:

 ```xml
 <dependency>